trailblazer/trailblazer.github.io/gems/operation/2.0/pipetree.md

 The "flow pipetree" structures and directs the control flow in an operation.

 All major steps like building the operation, deserializing incoming parameters, validating, triggering callbacks, etc. are orchestrated via the pipetree.
-It maximises reusability, helps rewiring or skipping steps and reduces `if`/`else` deciders troughout your code.
+It maximises reusability, helps rewiring or skipping steps and reduces `if`/`else` deciders throughout your code.
 And it's also pretty awesome to [debug](#debugging)!

 The flow pipetree is a mix of the [`Either` monad](http://dry-rb.org/gems/dry-monads/) and ["Railway-oriented programming"](http://zohaib.me/railway-programming-pattern-in-elixir/), but not entirely the same.